Leeds School of Business: History

 In October 2001, the Leeds family of New York made a $35 million commitment to the University of Colorado Boulder's business school, the country's seventh largest endowment to a business school.
 The school was renamed the Leeds School of Business in recognition of the gift.

 From 2009- 2011 Manuel Laguna served as interim dean after Dennis Ahlburg accepted the presidency of Trinity University in San Antonio.

 In January 2011 it was announced that David L. Ikenberry had been appointed dean of the Leeds School of Business.
 He had previously held the position of Associate Dean at the College of Business at the University of Illinois at Urbana-Champaign.
 He stepped down as Dean in 2016.
-Sharon Matusik, a Leeds School professor of strategy and entrepreneurship now serves as the Dean.

 In 2019 the school has: more than 55 tenure track faculty and 28 instructors; more than 3,400 undergraduates; over 200 full-time MBA students and 115 evening MBA students; and over 40 PhD students.

-The newly expanded and renovated building for CU-Boulder’s school of business is named in honor of the Koelbel family, leaders in Colorado real estate development, construction and sales, in recognition of their long-time support of CU and the business school.
+The newly expanded and renovated building for CU-Boulder's school of business is named in honor of the Koelbel family, leaders in Colorado real estate development, construction and sales, in recognition of their long-time support of CU and the business school.
 In August 2007, the newly renovated and expanded Koelbel building opened for classes.
 The old building was designed to hold 800 students, and had not been renovated in 38 years.